 Everyone benefits from volunteering.
 Local communities and organisations value the time, energy and enthusiasm that students can offer.
-For you, it’s a great way to engage with the community, add to your CV, meet new people, and see more of the North East
+For you, it’s a great way to engage with the community, add to your CV, meet new people, and see more of the North East.

-If you're keen to get started, scroll down for more information on how to start!
+If you're keen to get started, scroll down for more information or watch the FAQs video...

 How much does it cost?
 Absolutely nothing!